MYXORA · WELLNESS AI · CONCEPT 2026

 WHAT'S MISSING

-The companion system became the core differentiator.
+The companion became the core differentiator.

 I became more interested in why people return to emotionally expressive products more consistently than traditional tracking tools.
+Without the companion, Myxora is just a prettier Daylio.
+With it, the product creates a real sense of continuity, because it forms from accumulated behavior, not a customization screen.

 Calm dominant